Erin’s Story: A Tongue Tie with a Happy Ending

 I searched high and low and came across some information regarding tongue ties and lip ties.
 I immediately made an appointment with our pediatrician to have our daughter checked.
 He told us that she did not have a tongue tie, and that her lip tie shouldn’t affect feeding, but I had a gut feeling about it and talked to other moms and eventually found Renee–an experienced lactation consultant.
 (IBCLC)

 Even though Renee practiced in another city, an hour away, I made an appointment and went to see her as she has experience in identifying ankyloglossia (tongue tie).
 It was a wonderful experience.
 Finally someone listened to me!
-She was able to diagnose my daughter’s lip and tongue ties, and help me figure out how to nurse her comfortably, without pain, while waiting to have her ties revised.
-Renee also contacted my OB and our daughter’s surgeon to fill them in, and helped us find a wonderful body worker (Michael Hahn) to take our daughter to after her revisions.
+She was able to identify my daughter’s lip and tongue ties, and help me figure out how to nurse her comfortably, without pain, while waiting to have her ties revised.
+Renee also contacted my OB and our daughter’s pediatrician to fill them in, and helped us find a wonderful body worker (Michael Hahn) to take our daughter to after her revisions.
 (Note: Body work is often needed after the ties are revised to resolve any residual tightness in the jaw and other areas.)

 We had both the tongue and lip ties clipped.
 We saw an immediate difference.
 A few days after the procedure we took our baby for a session of body work with Michael which helped our baby even more.
 I can’t even begin to describe the difference in my baby since her ties were released, but the short of it is that she is a much more settled, content, happy baby who is gaining weight and growing much more efficiently.
 For the first time, I have seen her content to nurse and know what “milk drunk” looks like.
 Her reflux and spitting up have also vanished.